 - Relatively easy assembly.

 - Lots of accessories currently available and more on the way (according to Gozney).

-- Save $300 if you’re OK only using wood.
+- Save $300 if you’re OK only using wood (not recommended for beginners).

 Steam Injection Is A Very Interesting Concept

 The practice of injecting steam into an oven is not a new idea, in fact experienced bakers have been using steam with great success for centuries.

 The concept is simple: baked goods, including pizza crust, will continue to rise in the oven as long as the surface of the dough remains moist.
 This is called “oven spring”, but it’s usually limited to the first few minutes a loaf of bread of other baked good is in the oven before the crust dries out and hardens over.
 When this happens, the dough will no longer continue to rise.

 What bakers sometimes do to counter this (other than using a high hydration dough recipe) is spray the dough with steam every so often while it bakes in the oven.
 This keeps the surface of the dough moist and allows it to rise more than it would otherwise.
 This is usually done using a simple water spritzer, but the Steam Injector

 The benefit of using Gozney Dome’s integrated steam injector will be a puffier crust that’s crispy on the outside and soft in the middle – a hallmark of quality Neapolitan style pizza.